michaelsboost/Eye-Workout/README.md

 Want to contribute?
 Great!

-As of September 14th 2019 My Eye Workout is no longer an active project.
+*As of September 14th, 2019 My Eye Workout is no longer an active project.
-All updates as of that date and on are solely contributor based implementations.
+All updates as of that date and on are solely contributor based implementations.*

 You can submit a pull request or simply share the project :)